9xeb/purplesec/README.md

 From the perspective of data flows, there are three distinct logical elements: __log producers__, __log collectors__ and __log consumers__.
 These three categories become more evident when orchestrating through ansible.

-Purplesec's capabilities sit between home firewalls and more sophisticated XDRs, driving homelabs and smaller organizations from zero to decent intrusion detection and response.
+In terms of effectiveness, PurpleSec's security bundles stand between home firewalls and more sophisticated XDRs, driving homelabs and other small networks from zero to decent intrusion detection and response.

-# High level overview
+## High level overview
 ![Purplesec](./purplesec.png)

-## Some notes on log collection
+## How multi-host stateful data, including log collection, is achieved
 For log collection, a clever way of deploying docker volumes is used.
 After struggling with Elasticsearch for long I realized that for low-budget security use cases Elasticsearch is way too resource hungry compared to the actual benefits it provides.
-Therefore, I developed a heavily automated system for sharing __docker volumes across multiple hosts__ instead.
-By automated I mean it can be deployed at scale using ansible playbooks and roles.
+Therefore, I developed a system for sharing __docker volumes across multiple hosts__ instead, powered by Ansible roles and playbooks.

-Here's how it works.
+Here's how it works briefly.
 At least one NFS server accepting requests from localhost only is setup.
 Docker hosts open SSH tunnels to NFS hosts so that they can access NFS exports through secure channels.
 Whenever required, some ansible roles make sure NFS hosts and docker hosts agree when mapping docker volume names to remote NFS exports.
 The result is effortless and transparent data sharing through SSH tunnels, between containers regardless of their physical location and the docker host they are running on, for both reading and writing data.

 In practice, importing or exporting logs across hosts becomes equivalent to simply defining a docker volume and mounting it inside the desired container, while SSH and NFS do their magic behind the scenes.